ABSTRACT

 THEORETICAL FRAMEWORK

-The shifting nature of working environments across the globe has given the NGO staff much importance to work from home.
-This has resulted in a point where their work experiences should also be reviewed differently.
-In terms of comprehending these experiences with a well-suited framework, this research integrates social identity theory and a job characteristics model into the analysis.
+The shifting nature of working environments across the globe has given NGO staff reasons to work from home.
+This trend has reshaped their work experiences and, as such, warrants a different perspective.
+This research integrates social identity theory and a job characteristics model into its analysis, to comprehend these work-from-home experiences within an appropriate framework.

-The social identity theory (Tajfel & Turner, 2004) provides the seminal lens through which individuals perceive their self-concepts about their social groups.
+Social identity theory (Tajfel and Turner, 2004) provides the seminal lens through which individuals perceive their self-concepts about their social groups.
 For workers in NGOs telecommuting and working remotely, this theory points out how identification with the group of remote working employees and a larger identity of the organizational structure greatly influences the self-concept of those employees.
 According to this theory, people classify themselves and others into different social groups, where group membership confers a sense of belonging and self-esteem.
-It is the theory that would be referred to in this study for insight as to how distant employees perceive their social identity, the level of identification with the remote work group compared to a physical organization, and the influence those identities have over their job satisfaction, engagement and general sense of well-being.
-Powerful organizational identification enhances employees' sense of belonging and commitment, thus lowering feelings of isolation and increasing engagement with organizational goals (Leonardelli, 2022).
-It explains why job satisfaction, mental well-being, and perception of career advancement in remote workers differ depending on how the group identity motivates and helps people (Shi et al., 2024).
+It provides insight as to how remote employees perceive social identity, the level of identification with the remote work group compared to a physical organization, and the influence those identities have over their job satisfaction, engagement and general sense of wellbeing.
+Powerful organizational identification enhances employees’ sense of belonging and commitment, thus lowering feelings of isolation and increasing engagement with organizational goals (Leonardelli, 2022).
+It explains why job satisfaction, mental wellbeing, and perception of career advancement in remote workers differs depending on how the group identity motivates and helps people (Shi et al., 2024).

-The job characteristics model (Hackman & Oldham, 1974) focuses on those motivational factors a job contains for influencing job satisfaction and performance.
+The job characteristics model (Hackman and Oldham, 1974) focuses on the motivational factors a job contains for influencing job satisfaction and performance.
 This framework views five key elements: autonomy, feedback, skill variety, task identity, and task significance.
-These characteristics of a job contribute to making employees' jobs meaningful, fostering personal growth, and leading toward job satisfaction in the presence of these characteristics of a job.
-This model can help explore how job characteristics, in the case of NGOs and the remote employees working under them, shape their experiences.
+These characteristics of a job contribute to making employees’ jobs meaningful, fostering personal growth, and leading toward job satisfaction.
+This model can help explore how job characteristics shape employee experiences.
 It may be done by exploring whether remote employees perceive jobs with the right variety of tasks and skills and the required identity and significance for engagement and satisfaction.
 Moreover, it can show how autonomy in remote work impacts their motivation and productivity and how providing feedback affects their performance and job satisfaction, especially in virtual work settings.
-Additionally, improvement in job characteristics has a major impact on how employees use communication technologies to enhance coordination, with some aspects showing improvement in communication and collaboration among employees working remotely in NGOs (Fuchs & Reichel, 2023).
-On the other hand, personal traits and job characteristics predict remote work outcomes, meaning an overall approach to increasing job satisfaction and performance will consider both job design and individual differences (Grelle & Popp, 2021).
+Additionally, improvement in job characteristics has a major impact on how employees use communication technologies to enhance coordination, with some aspects showing improvement in communication and collaboration among employees working remotely in NGOs (Fuchs and Reichel, 2023).
+On the other hand, personal traits and job characteristics predict remote work outcomes, meaning an overall approach to increasing job satisfaction and performance will consider both job design and individual differences (Grelle and Popp, 2021).

 LITERATURE REVIEW

-IMPACT OF CULTURAL AND REGIONAL CONTEXT ON REMOTE WORK EXPERIENCES IN NGOs
+IMPACTS OF THE CULTURAL AND REGIONAL CONTEXT ON REMOTE WORK EXPERIENCES IN NGOs

-The impact of the cultural and regional context on NGOs' experiences related to remote work is complex.
+The impact of the cultural and regional context on NGOs’ experiences related to remote work is complex.
 South Asia and the Pacific combine a wide variety of cultures, languages, and social systems, and the latter is more influential on employee perceptions and adoption of remote working (Berrell, 2021).
-Regional culture is often established through close interpersonal ties, a proper hierarchy, and direct face-to-face contact.
-Such norms could influence the ways of communication and collaboration that become preferred and cause problems in adoption for remote environments (Morrison-Smith & Ruiz, 2020).
+Regional culture is often established through close interpersonal ties, hierarchy, and direct face-to-face contact.
+Such norms could communication and collaboration and cause for remote environments (Morrison-Smith and Ruiz, 2020).
 Employees must adapt to digital communication tools and different expectations for remote work, which may affect their experiences.
-Moreover, support from the organization when an employee teleworks benefits the experiences of the employee and increases the demand for flexible work options, hence illustrating how cultural and regional considerations play a significant role in remote work among NGOs in Eswatini and Zimbabwe (Sanhokwe et al., 2022).
+Moreover, support for remote work from some organizations benefits employees and increases the demand for flexible work options, hence illustrating how cultural and regional considerations play a significant role in remote work among these NGOs (Sanhokwe et al., 2022).

-Another very important factor influencing the dynamics of remote work is regional context.
+Another important factor influencing the dynamics of remote work is regional context.
 South Asia and the Pacific represent countries with a wide range of digital infrastructure and access to technology.
-There is a need to consider the cultural and regional context when introducing new technology to the workplace since most of these impact the remote working experiences of NGOs in the Asia Pacific region (Liu et al., 2023).
-Remote workers in technologically under-connected regions face stronger challenges in achieving their full output and involvement potential in remote activities.
-Inversely, with more technologically developed ecosystems in some areas, the remote experience will be almost frictionless there.
+There is a need to consider the cultural and regional context when introducing new technology to the workplace since most of these impact remote work experiences of NGOs in the Asia Pacific region (Liu et al., 2023).
+Remote workers in technologically under-connected regions face more challenges to achieving full output and involvement in remote activities.
+Inversely, more technologically developed ecosystems make the remote experience almost frictionless.
 Because most NGOs work at all levels and across such distinct regional contexts, they must compare and adjust technical endowment inequalities across different parts of the organization.

 In addition to challenges, the cultural and regional context can also offer opportunities for NGOs.
-Embracing cultural diversity and understanding regional nuances can enrich remote work experiences by fostering creativity, innovation, and a deeper connection with local communities (Kimani & Scott, 2023).
-Organizations that respect cultural norms and invest in technology infrastructure can create inclusive remote work environments that harness the strengths of the cultural and regional context, ultimately benefiting both employees and the NGO's mission-driven work (Lubchenco & Haugan, 2023).
+Embracing cultural diversity and understanding regional nuances can enrich remote work experiences by fostering creativity, innovation, and a deeper connection with local communities (Kimani and Scott, 2023).
+Organizations that respect cultural norms and invest in technology infrastructure can create inclusive remote work environments that harness the strengths of the cultural and regional context, ultimately benefiting both employees and NGOs’ mission-driven work (Lubchenco and Haugan, 2023).
 Comprehending the impact of cultural and regional factors on remote work experiences is essential for NGOs to navigate this evolving work landscape effectively.

-IMPACT OF REMOTE WORK ON JOB SATISFACTION, MENTAL WELL-BEING, AND CAREER ADVANCEMENT IN NGOs
+IMPACTS OF REMOTE WORK ON JOB SATISFACTION, MENTAL WELLBEING, AND CAREER ADVANCEMENT IN NGOs

-This proliferation of remote work has significantly affected job satisfaction, mental well-being, and career advancement within the region's NGOs.
+The proliferation of remote work has significantly affected job satisfaction, mental wellbeing, and career advancement within South Asia and Pacific NGOs.
 Remote work has had positive and negative impacts, mainly because of the COVID-19 pandemic and other related factors.

-The remote work setting has particularly impacted the job satisfaction of NGO workers.
+Remote work has impacted the job satisfaction of NGO workers.
 Many workers have reported that the freedom and autonomy involved in working remotely increase job satisfaction.
 The employees feel comfortable because they can adjust their workspace and work schedules according to their preferences and needs.
-The increased freedom allows an easy balance between professional and personal life, hence reducing the stress caused by commuting (Rahman & Rahman, 2021).
+The increased freedom allows an easy balance between professional and personal life, hence reducing the stress caused by commuting (Rahman and Rahman, 2021).
 However, specific employees experienced problems related to disconnection and blurring of professional and personal lives.
-Separation from colleagues and the organization often results from non-face-to-face communication and unwanted office gossip.
-It means an employee's ability to handle these challenges and keep his bond with the job itself and colleagues can directly affect his job satisfaction (Sadiq et al., 2022).
-Furthermore, spatial flexibility has a very significant positive effect on team innovation performance among the multinational NGOs in Jordan (Alserhan et al., 2024).
+Separation from colleagues and the organization can result.
+An employee’s ability to handle these challenges and keep up bonds with the job and colleagues can directly affect job satisfaction (Sadiq et al., 2022).
+Spatial flexibility has a very significant positive effect on team innovation performance among multinational NGOs in Jordan (Alserhan et al., 2024).

 METHODOLOGY